awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 .. _iterate-pages-async:

-Iterate over Pages of Table names
+Iterate over Pages of Table Names
 =================================

-First create an asynchronous |DDB| client.
+First, create an asynchronous |DDB| client.
 Then, call the :methodname:`listTablesPaginator` method to get a :aws-java-class:`ListTablesPublisher <services/dynamodb/paginators/ListTablesPublisher>`.
 This is an implementation of the reactive streams Publisher interface.
 To learn more